wochen96/freebies/design.md

 ## Our thoughts after the interview:

-we really appreciate the inputs from Mark.
+We really appreciate the inputs from Mark.
 He gives us some good suggestions.
 But, for the time being, we will only focus on the tasks which were prescribed by the design.
 We would not add more features like notification because it would make our project too big to be accomplished for the time being.
 We also will not worry about marketing the product for now.
 Instead, we hope to create the minimum functioning website that can be used true to our design.
 If we have more time at the end of the quarter, we will continue to improve the product further.
 This decision is because we have little time to explore all possibilities; meeting the deadline is a constraint we must follow.